galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 {: .hands_on}

-## Sub-step with **plotHeatmap**
+## Plot with **plotHeatmap**

 We will now generate a heatmap.
 Each line will be a transcript.
-The coverage, will be summarized with a color code from red (no coverage) to blue (maximum coverage).
+The coverage will be summarized with a color code from red (no coverage) to blue (maximum coverage).
 All TSS will be aligned in the middle of the figure and only the 2 kb around the TSS will be displayed.
-Another plot, on top the of heatmap, will show the mean signal at the TSS.
+Another plot, on top of the heatmap, will show the mean signal at the TSS.

 > ### {% icon hands_on %} Hands-on: Generate the heatmap
 >